mooresamuel/minishell/README.md

 ### Basic Shell Functionality

+- **Abstract Syntax Tree**: Parses the user input creating an abstract syntax tree for execution
 - **Command Execution**: Reads user input, parses it, and executes commands accordingly.
 - **Pipes**: Supports piping between commands using `|` to pass the output of one command as input to another.
 - **Redirections**: Handles redirection operators (`>`, `>>`, `<`) for both input and output redirection.